blackruan/auto-complete/README.md

 ## Demo

-Here is how my auto-complete look likes.
+Here is how my auto-complete looks like.

 ![](documentation/images/demo.png)